 - Links to introduction video (recommended)

-- Amarte likes supporting projects that are still early in the creative process and prefers not to receive applications for projects that are already well on their way.
+- Amarte likes supporting projects that are still early in the creative process.
+Applications for projects that are already advanced or where applications are only made for promotion costs and/or printing of vinyl/CDs will not be considered.

 - Amarte prefers not to receive applications for large-scale projects for which the applicant relies on other foundations to cover a large part of the total budget.

-- Amarte prefers not to receive applications for music projects with a total budget of over €20.000.
+- Amarte does not grant applications for music projects with a total budget of over €20.000.

-- Amarte usually does not grant applications for videoclips.
+- Amarte does not grant applications for videoclips or live registrations.
 However, we welcome applications for innovative projects where visuals and music come together.

 - In case you apply for the execution of an existing classical repertoire, on top of describing the ‘creative urge’, we ask you to describe how this execution differs from other performances of the same work and how your personal signature will play an innovative role in this.